 Artists Mitch Conlon and Martin Boyle explored the temporal and ambiguous potential of public art.
 Commissioned as part of Out in the Open, they produced temporary chance encounters embedded in the everyday fabric of the city and in the activities of a local community of interest.
 Martin Boyle’s Semi-Permanent and Permanent-Semi – an exhibition and series of sculptural installations and interventions – responded to ill-conceived planning decisions and constructions across the city centre.
 In north Belfast, Mitch Conlon commenced the first stage of Solitude – a long-term project in collaboration with Cliftonville Football Club – with a performance in the Waterworks Park and the Cliftonville FC football club stadium Solitude.

-At the Maple Leaf Social Club East Belfast, Household staged an immersive screening of Welsh artist Bedwyr Williams’ video Echt.
-His absurdly comical, surreal film depicts a post-apocalyptic future driven by societal greed, where kings are hoarders and status is based on conspicuous consumption.
-The Maple Leaf Social Club is one of the longest running social clubs in Belfast, but is earmarked for demolition and will be replaced by flats in a city dominated by half-empty overpriced new-builds.
+At the unique Maple Leaf Social Club in East Belfast, Household staged an immersive screening of artist Bedwyr Williams’ video Echt.
+His absurdly comical and surreal film depicts a post-apocalyptic future driven by societal greed, where kings are hoarders and status is based on conspicuous consumption.
+The Maple Leaf Social Club is one of the longest-running social clubs in Belfast, but is earmarked for demolition and will be replaced by flats in a city dominated by half-empty, overpriced new-builds.

-Audiences were invited to book an appointment to view a piece of prime real estate in Belfast city centre to view London-based artist Philip Ewe video TIKET TO A SCAM ARTIST.
-Based on recordings with the London Metropolitan Police and a property-based scam involving a man called Tiket, the work addressed issues around authenticity, authority, urban planning, property, and languages of economy.
+Audiences were invited to book an appointment to view a piece of the prime real estate in Belfast city centre to view London-based artist Philip Ewe video TIKET TO A SCAM ARTIST.
+Based on recordings with the London Metropolitan Police and a property-based scam involving a man called Tiket, the work addressed issues around authenticity, authority, urban planning, property, and the languages of economics.